-Rallycross is an exciting Motor Sport which tests a multitude of driving skills to the limit and offers spectators the chance of fantastic thrills and spills in every lap!
+Rallycross is an exciting Motor Sport which tests a multitude of driving skills to the limit.

-Rallycross combines Rallying with Racing on a 1040m circuit which has an approximate mix of tarmac and gravels sections.
-The gravel sections of the circuit may include jumps, water splashes and a joker lap which is an additional section which must be taken in one of the laps which can allow the driver gain position.
+The gravel sections of the circuit include a joker lap which is an additional section which must be taken in one of the heats which can allow the driver to gain position.

 Dave started his career in 1965 competing in a Hillclimb driving a Mini Cooper.
 He competed the first time at Raleigh Raceway in a Rallycross in 1983 driving a Datsun 1600.

 Dave has held the fastest lap time at Raleigh on a full circuit for quite some time, recording a time of 41.641, set in 1 June 2008.

 During his motor sport career Dave owned a 1965 Nota Mac which he drove in Hillclimbs and racing in the late 1960’s.

 Dave sold this car to purchase a house and in later years he had the opportunity to buy it back and still owns it today.